- Private residential tenancies

 - a Scottish Government recommended 'model tenancy agreement', which will include standardised tenancy terms

 - a digital version of the Scottish Government 'model tenancy agreement', which will include discretionary terms that can be edited, allowing landlords to easily put together and send out a tenancy agreement suitable for their specific property

 - one simple notice when regaining possession of a property called a 'notice to leave' – this will replace the current 'notice to quit' and 'notice of proceedings'

 - eighteen modernised grounds for repossession, which include new grounds where the property has been abandoned or the landlord intends to sell

 Private residential tenancies

-After the 2016 Act comes into force, any new tenancy you grant will be a private residential tenancy as long as:
+Any new tenancy starting on or after 1 December 2017 will be a private residential tenancy as long as:

 - the property is let to a person as a separate dwelling.
 A property can still be considered a separate dwelling even if some of the core facilities are shared with other tenants.
 For example, if a tenant rents only a bedroom in a flat, but has a right to use a shared bathroom and kitchen, the property will be treated as a separate dwelling because the tenant has access to the range of facilities required for it to be regarded as a separate dwelling

 - the tenant lives in it as their only or main home